dimm1f/flatpg/README.md

 Node, edge, and property kinds are defined at compile time as plain Rust enums, deriving `NodeItemKind`, `EdgeItemKind`, and `PropertyItemKind` respectively.
 A `Schema` implementation ties them together: its associated types `N`, `E`, and `P` name the node, edge, and property kind enums it uses.

-`Graph<S>` and `GraphDiff<S>` are generic over a `Schema` `S`. `S` determines the flat array layout: the number of node/edge/property kinds it declares fixes the number and offsets of the storage slots, so the layout is derived from the schema rather than being pointer-based.
+`Graph<S>` and `GraphDiff<S>` are generic over a `Schema` `S`.
+The schema determines the flat array layout: the number of node/edge/property kinds it declares fixes the number and offsets of the storage slots, so the layout is derived from the schema rather than being pointer-based.

 A `Graph` is updated by applying a diff (`GraphDiff::apply`), which takes the `Graph` by value, mutates its flat storage directly (appending new nodes/edges, flipping deletion flags, overwriting updated properties), and returns it. `Graph` isn't `Clone`, so there's no way to keep the pre-update version around — Rust's ownership rules just guarantee you can never end up holding two out-of-sync copies at once.